-National Curriculum Ackworth Howard's Knowledge Essentials NUMBER Fractions (including Decimals and Percentages): Pupils connect equivalent fractions > 1 that simplify to integers with division and other fractions > 1 to division with remainders, using the number line and other models, and hence move from these to improper and mixed fractions.
-Pupils connect multiplication by a fraction to using fractions as operators (fractions of), and to division, building on work from previous years.
-This relates to scaling by simple fractions, including fractions to become fluent through a variety of increasingly complex problems.
-They extend their understanding of adding and subtracting fractions to a calculations that exceed 1 as a mixed number.
-Pupils continue to practise counting forwards and backwards in simple fractions.
-Pupils continue to practise counting fractions of numbers and quantities.
-Pupils extend operators by finding fractions of numbers and quantities.
-Pupils extend counting from year 4, using decimals and fractions including bridging zero, for example on a number line.
-Pupils say, read and write decimal fractions and related tenths, hundredths and thousandths accurately and are confident in checking the reasonableness of their answers to problems.
+Year 5 National Curriculum Ackworth Howard's Knowledge Essentials Activities NUMBER Fractions (including Decimals and Percentages): Pupils connect equivalent fractions > 1 that simplify to integers with division and other fractions > 1 to division with remainders, using the number line and other models, and hence move from these to improper and mixed fractions.Pupils connect multiplication by a fraction to using fractions as operators (fractions of), and to division, building on work from previous years.
+This relates to scaling by simple fractions, including fractions > 1.
+Pupils practise adding and subtracting fractions to become fluent through a variety of increasingly complex problems.
+They extend their understanding of adding and subtracting fractions to calculations that exceed 1 as a mixed number.
+Pupils continue to practise counting forwards and backwards in simple fractions.Pupils continue to develop their understanding of fractions as numbers, measures and operators by finding fractions of numbers and quantities.
+Pupils extend counting from year 4, using decimals and fractions including bridging zero, for example on a number line.Pupils say, read and write decimal fractions and related tenths, hundredths and thousandths accurately and are confident in checking the reasonableness of their answers to problems.
 They mentally add and subtract tenths, and one-digit whole numbers and tenths.
 They practise adding and subtracting decimals, including a mix of whole numbers and decimals, decimals with different numbers of decimal places, and complements of 1 (for example, 0.83 + 0.17 = 1).
 Pupils should go beyond the measurement and money models of decimals, for example, by solving puzzles involving decimals.
-Pupils should make connections between percentages, fractions and decimals (for example, 100% represents a whole quantity and 1% is $\frac{1}{100}$, 50% is $\frac{50}{100}$, 25% is $\frac{25}{100}$) and relate this to finding 'fractions of'.
-Decimals and Percentages In Year 5, children will be taught to understand the decimals and percentages aspect of number through the following small steps, including a range of fluency, reasoning and problem-solving experiences: SPRING: • read and write decimals up to 2 d.p. and understand the value of each digit, through use of place value grids and partitioning numbers in different ways. • explore the relationship between decimals as fractions and convert between the two. • explore and represent (in a variety of ways) more complex decimals as fractions and numbers greater than 1. • develop knowledge of tenths and hundredths to understand thousandths, considering decimal and mixed number equivalences. • explore the link between tenths, hundredths and thousandths, representing decimals in different ways. • order and compare numbers with up to three decimal places, using place value counters and number lines. • explore and understand percentages and that 'per cent' relates to 'number of parts per hundred.' • represent percentages as fractions using the denominator 100 and make the connection to decimals and hundredths - understanding percentages, decimals and fractions are different ways of expressing proportions. • explore a range of equivalent fractions decimals and percentages, using bar models and hundred squares to support understanding and show equivalence.
-SUMMEEI • add decimals within 1 using a variety of methods (place value counters, difference, formal methods). • explore complements to 1, making links with number bonds to 1
+Pupils should make connections between percentages, fractions and decimals (for example, 100% represents a whole quantity and 1% is $\frac{1}{100}$, 50% is $\frac{50}{100}$, 25% is $$ Decimals and Percentages In Year 5, children will be taught to understand the decimals and percentages aspect of number through the following small steps, including a range of fluency, reasoning and problem-solving experiences: SPRING: read and write decimals up to 2 d.p. and understand the value of each digit, through use of place value grids and partitioning numbers in different ways. explore the relationship between decimals as fractions and convert between the two. explore the relationship between decimals as fractions and convert between the two. explore the relationship between tenths, bundredths to understand thousandths, considering decimal and mixed number equivalences. explore the link between tenths, hundredths and thousandths, representing decimals in different ways. round to the nearest whole numbers and to the nearest tenth. order and compare numbers with up to three decimal places, using place value counters and number lines. explore and understand percentages and that 'per cent' relates to 'number of parts per hundred.' represent percentages as fractions using the denominator 100 and make the connection to decimals and hundredths - understanding percentages, decimals and percentages, using bar models and hundred squares to support understanding and show equivalence.
+SUMMENE: add decimals within one whole, using place value counters and charts to support adding and understanding what happens when exchange occurs between columns. subtracting decimals within 1 using a variety of methods (place value counters, difference, formal methods). explore complements to support adding places, using place value counters and charts alongside formal column meth White Rose, Year 5, Spring, Number - Decimals and Percentages White Rose, Year 5, Summer, Number - Decimals multiply decimals by 10, 100 and 1,000 using place value charts to reinforce how digits move to the left. divide decimals by 10, 100 and 1,000, using place value charts to reinforce how digits move to the right.